krypted/TheHistoryOfComputingPodcast/Books.md

 259. Larry Ellison: Sheer Nerve, Ehrenhaft
 260. Home Computers, 100 Icons that defined a digital generation
 261. The Best of Creative Computing, Volumes 1 and 2, Ahl
+262. Mind Grenades, Plunkett and Rossetto
+263. The Future of Work, Grantham
+264. Great Papers in Computer Science
+265. The Making of the Micro, Christopher Evans

 *Note: Thanks to Drew Diver for his additions to the list!!!*